pycontribs/ruyaml/README.md

 (`_all`, `safe_`, `round_trip_`, etc)).
-If you only read this after your program has stopped working: I am sorry to hear that, but that also means you, or the person developing your program, has not tested with warnings on (which is the recommendation in PEP 565, and e.g. defaultin when using `pytest`).
+If you only read this after your program has stopped working: I am sorry to hear that, but that also means you, or the person developing your program, has not tested with warnings on (which is the recommendation in PEP 565, and e.g. defaulting when using `pytest`).
 If you have troubles, explicitly use
 ```
 pip install "ruamel.yaml<0.18.0"
 ```